Evolution of star clusters with initial bulk rotation via N-body simulations: Methodology

 \section{Methodology}

-We simulate 20 star cluster models using \texttt{NBODY6++GPU}, a high-performance GPU-accelerated code for gravitational $N$-body simulations \citep{kamlahnbody}. \texttt{NBODY6++GPU} is a successor of direct force integration $N$-body codes originally written by Sverre Aarseth \citep{aarseth1985, aarseth1999, aarseth2003, spurzem1999, aarsethtoutmardling2008}.
-Using these direct $N$-body simulations, we study the impact of initial rotation, stellar evolution, binary fraction, and a combination of catastrophes.
+We simulated 20 star cluster models using \texttt{NBODY6++GPU}, a high-performance GPU-accelerated code for gravitational $N$-body simulations \citep{kamlahnbody}. \texttt{NBODY6++GPU} is a successor of the direct force integration $N$-body codes originally written by Sverre Aarseth \citep{aarseth1985, aarseth1999, aarseth2003, spurzem1999, aarsethtoutmardling2008}.
+Using these direct $N$-body simulations, we studied the impact of initial rotation, stellar evolution, binary fraction, and the combination of catastrophes.
 Our models use \texttt{level C} stellar evolution in the form presented by \cite{kamlahnbody}.